 Become a pilot for the day

 Covering 6,000 m2, Lelystad’s Aviodrome museum traces the history of airplanes and the development of flight – all the way from the Wright Brothers’ first successful aircraft up to the enormous Boeing 747.
-The most spectacular exhibit is the museum’s own 747, which allows your young cadets to gaining peek into areas of the plane that are usually off limits.
+The most spectacular exhibit is the museum’s own 747, which allows your young cadets to take a peek into areas of the plane that are usually off-limits.
 There’s also an airplane laboratory and a 4D cinema where you can watch a film about aviation on the country’s largest film screen!
 The perfect way to keep the kids happy.
-Also make sure to look out for special programmes during the school holidays.
+Don’t forget to look out for special programmes during the school holidays.

 Go bananas at Avontura jungle play centre

-If your children are behaving like little monkeys, then why not let them loose in the climbing jungle centre at Avontura in Aalsmeer.
+If your children are behaving like little monkeys, then why not let them loose in the climbing jungle centre at Avontura in Aalsmeer?
 Kids will be in their element at this play centre, whether they’re jumping in the ball pit, on the trampolines, climbing, disco dancing and more.
-Avontura also helps celebrate children's parties in its special party room, and for parents there’s places to relax, read and enjoy free WiFi.
+Avontura also helps celebrate children's parties in its special party room, and for parents, there are places to relax, read and enjoy free WiFi.
 If that wasn’t enough, the venue is next door to Jump XL Trampoline Park and the glow-in-the-dark Glowgolf miniature golf course.

 Voyage beneath the ocean at the Dolfinarium